Dispute Resolution Example: The Chicago Symphony’s Contract Dispute

 Call and Response

 On April 26, negotiators from both sides gathered at Chicago’s City Hall for a mediation led by Emanuel with help from his chief legal counsel and staff.
-The mayor addressed the negotiators without notes and was well versed on the dispute’s details and on contract disputes other orchestras faced, CSOA president Jeff Alexander told Crain’s Chicago Business.
+The mayor addressed the negotiators without notes and was well versed on the dispute and on contract disputes other orchestras faced, CSOA president Jeff Alexander told Crain’s Chicago Business.
 Emanuel, a former ballet dancer and fan of the arts, then sent the opposing parties to different rooms and engaged in shuttle diplomacy, visiting each room with proposals and ideas.

-Steve Lester, a CSO bassist who chairs the musicians’ negotiating committee, told Crain’s that the mayor “set a mood of great respect for the institution, and especially for the musicians.”
+Steve Lester, a CSO bassist who chaired the musicians’ negotiating committee, told Crain’s that the mayor “set a mood of great respect for the institution, and especially for the musicians.”
 Through “a gradual process with a lot of give-and-take,” a deal took shape.

 Both sides applauded the deal and the mayor’s intervention.
 On May 2, as scheduled, the CSO made a triumphant return to Orchestra Hall under Muti’s baton.

-Notes from a Dispute-Resolution Example:
+Notes from a Dispute Resolution Example:

 • Make the most of time pressure.
 According to “ripeness theory,” negotiators won’t come to agreement until the time is ripe—often, when the costs of continued impasse appear unsustainable.
 When this time comes, look for creative ways to encourage parties to soften their demands.